Banknote production and stocks

 The logistical and strategic stocks ensure that any changes in demand for banknotes can be handled at any time by the national central banks, irrespective of whether the demand comes from inside or outside the euro area.
 The logistical stocks meet the demand for banknotes in normal circumstances in order to

 - replace unfit (poor-quality) banknotes returning from circulation;

 - optimise banknote transportation between central bank branches.

 Second series of euro banknotes

-The Europa series of euro banknotes will be gradually introduced in the euro area over the next few years.
-So far three new denominations have been issued in this series: the €5, the €10 and the €20.
-The €50 banknote was unveiled on 5 July 2016.
-It is planned that the new note will start circulating in spring 2017.
-Find out more about the Europa series.
+The Europa series of euro banknotes is gradually being introduced in the euro area.
+So far three new denominations have been issued in this series: the €5, €10 and €20.
+The €50 banknote was unveiled on 5 July 2016 and will start circulating on 4 April 2017.

 Do you handle cash as part of your work?
 See all our information material on euro banknotes.